OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 including keyboard, mouse, copy/paste features, improved use of the display, and other device integration.
 A clear sign that guest additions are not installed is if resizing the VM window results in no change in size of the desktop, with padding border around the desktop.

+There are two philosophies when creating an appliance for use by others:

+1. Install as little software as possible, and **no guest additions**
+	* pros: allows use of the VM to configure variations
+	* cons: if guest additions are not installed, effort is required to install later
+2. Install a minimal amount of software, including guest additions
+	* pros: VM can be used more quickly without re-installing the software
+	* cons: if installed software is not as needed, may need to have to recreate the VM, uninstall software, or reinstall software

 It is helpful at this point to take a snapshot of the state of the VM in case there is a need to roll back any of the following changes.
 It is generally best to take a snapshot only when a system is shut down to ensure a static image.